psevestre/openid-fapi/FAPI_2_0_Attacker_Model.md

 honest AS.
 This attacker can read and tamper with messages sent to and from this token endpoint that the client thinks as of an honest AS.

+NOTE: When the token endpoint address is obtained from an authoritative source and via a protected channel, e.g., through OAuth Metadata obtained from the honest AS, this attacker is not relevant.

+### Attackers at the Resource Server

 #### A7 - Read Resource Requests and Responses

 The capabilities of the web attacker, but this attacker can also read requests